Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 ### Components meaning for | utm_source | utm_campaign | http_referer

-"gsearch": This likely indicates search traffic coming from Google, one of the most prominent search engines.
+1. "gsearch": This likely indicates search traffic coming from Google, one of the most prominent search engines.

-"nonbrand": This indicates that the search queries driving this traffic are not specifically branded.
+2. "nonbrand": This indicates that the search queries driving this traffic are not specifically branded.
 In other words, users are searching for generic terms rather than branded product names or specific brands.
+These are a part of paid ad campaigns.

-"brand": This indicates that the search queries driving this traffic are specifically branded.
+3. "brand": This indicates that the search queries driving this traffic are specifically branded.
 In other words, users are searching for specific brand names or branded product names.

+4. If utm_source and utm_campaign are NULL and http_refere is 'www.gsearch.com' It suggests that traffic is coming from google search but not from a paid campaign

 ## Stakeholder Requests <br>